 Was the bike totaled then.
 Mate got cleaned up by a guy from the back going down he hill from Windsor to Richmond.
-Cops charged him with neg driving but he appealed and court date might be a year away,till hen no replacement for his giant tcr as no guilt proven yet and he isn't obliged to inform insurance till convicted. wonderful person system.
+Cops charged him with neg driving but he appealed and court date might be a year away,till hen no replacement for his giant tcr as no guilt proven yet and he isn't obliged to inform insurance till convicted. !!
+BAN ME NOW FOR SWEARING !! system.

 FT: it was completely ruptured, they had to repair/reattach it.
 Hopefully I come back strong.